Best Lakefront Hotels in Lake Tahoe!

 1) Best Lakefront Luxury in South Lake Tahoe

 We’ll start in South Lake Tahoe with two great luxury hotel options: the Edgewood Tahoe Resort ($339+/night) & The Landing Resort & Spa ($309).
-Staying at Edgewood is like staying in a modern-take on the American West….understated, but oh-so upscale.
-The property itself is huge, & if you love to golf, staying here is a no-brainer: their course is renowned & hosts a Celebrity Pro-Am Tournament every July.
+Staying at Edgewood is like staying in a modern-take on the American West….understated, but upscale.
+The property is huge, & if you love to golf, staying here is a no-brainer.
+Their course is renowned & hosts a Celebrity Pro-Am Tournament every July.
 The Landing has a smaller footprint than Edgewood, but its coziness & upscale dining options make it a romantic spot for couples.

 Best Luxury Lakefront Resorts in Lake Tahoe, Girl Who Travels the World, Edgewood Resort

-Arguably the nicest, most exclusive hotel on this list ~ & with a world-famous lakeside golf course: Edgewood Resort lies right on the state-line in South Lake Tahoe.
+Arguably the nicest hotel on the list ~ with a world-famous lakeside golf course.

 Best Luxury Lakefront Resorts in Lake Tahoe, Girl Who Travels the World, Edgewood Resort